 What is wrong with "where do you want to shop for new shoes"?

 Why is it wrong if I answered 'where do you want to buy the new shoes'?

-Translation:Where do you want to buy new shoes?
+why is 'where do you want to buy THE new shoes' wrong?

 answer is wrong it says "where you want to buy new shoes" the "do" is missing

 The "do" is implied when it is a question.
 Like Cuantas secretarias tiene? which means How many secretaries do you have?.